-- 1. The -adeck source argument indicates the adeck ATCF format data source containing tropical cyclone model forecast (output from tracker) data to be verified.
-It specifies the name of an ATCF format file or top-level directory containing ATCF format files ending in ".dat" to be processed. - 2.
+- The -adeck source argument indicates the adeck ATCF format data source containing tropical cyclone model forecast (output from tracker) data to be verified.
+It specifies the name of an ATCF format file or top-level directory containing ATCF format files ending in ".dat" to be processed.
+The -adeck or -edeck option must be used at least once. - 2.
 The -edeck source argument indicates the edeck ATCF format data source containing probabilistic track data to be verified.
-It specifies the name of an ATCF format file or top-level directory containing ATCF format files ending in ".dat" to be processed. - 3.
+It specifies the name of an ATCF format file or top-level directory containing ATCF format files ending in ".dat" to be processed.
+The -adeck or -edeck option must be used at least once. - 3.
 The -bdeck source argument indicates the ATCF format data source containing the tropical cyclone reference dataset to be used for verifying the adeck source.
 It specifies the name of an ATCF format file or top-level directory containing ATCF format files ending in ".dat" to be processed.
 This source is expected to be the NHC Best Track Analysis, but could also be any ATCF format reference. - 4.
 The -config file argument indicates the name of the configuration file to be used.
 The contents of the configuration file are discussed below.